devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 As an administrator we might need to manage the process in the system.
 Some times we terminate process normally and sime times we might do it forcefully.

-To manage the process or to be pri
+To manage the process or to be pricise,